 Frequency control

-If specified by the relevant TSO, an HVDC system shall be equipped with an independent control mode to modulate the active power output of the HVDC converter station depending on the frequencies at all connection points of the HVDC system in order to maintain stable system frequencies.
+If specified by the relevant TSO, utilizing the available power at the AC connection points of the HVDC system, an HVDC system shall be equipped with an independent control mode to modulate the active power output of the HVDC converter stations depending on the frequencies at all connection points of the HVDC system in order to contribute to the stabilisation of the system frequency.

 The relevant TSO shall specify the operating principle, the associated performance parameters and the activation criteria of the frequency control referred to in paragraph 1.